Social Security Disability Denials and Next Steps

 If you miss this deadline without a good reason, you will have to start over with a new application, and for the reasons stated in the above paragraph, that is not a good thing.
 Many of our clients come to us for help after missing this deadline, and there is usually nothing we can do for them at that point but have them file a new application and start over.
 The wait times for disability claims are already long enough — don’t make yours longer by missing your appeal deadline!

-For a FREE, no-obligation consultation with an experienced North Carolina disability lawyer and Board-Certified Specialist, please call 1-800-525-7111.
+For a FREE, no-obligation consultation with an experienced North Carolina disability lawyer, please call 1-800-525-7111.

 The consultation is free and we don’t get paid unless you do.
 If we don’t win your case and get you Social Security disability benefits, you won’t pay any attorney fees.